billYanze/PartsCollector/README.md

 ## How to use the tool

-1.Simply click 'add' buttom to upload a new photo by shooting one or select from photo library.
+1. Click 'add' buttom to upload a new photo by either taking new picture or selecting from photo library.

-2.You will be asked to enter information about the part, including price, make, model and etc.
+2. The app will ask user enter information about the part, including price, make, model and etc.

-3.Images are selectable, which means you can pick any images in your library and put them into the cart.
+3. Select and put the part by into cart by clicking image.

-4.Show those images to your supplier for ease!
+4. Show those images to your suppliers!

 ## Built With